spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 ---
-title: "Add Backup Location"
+title: "Add Backup Location using Access Credentials"
-metaTitle: "Add Backup Location"
+metaTitle: "Add Backup Location using Access Credentials"
 metaDescription: "Learn how to add a backup location in Palette.
 Adding a backup location is a standard step whether you want to create a cluster backup or a workspace backup."
 hideToC: false
 fullWidth: false